img

 Challenges of Data Integration

-There are several challenges that organizations face when attempting to accomplish data integration.
+Organizations face several challenges when attempting to integrate data.
 Here are some of the leading difficulties:

 1. Knowing How to Do It